violet-eco/violet-eco.github.io/docs/concepts/users.md

   - [Groups](#groups)

 ## The concept

-Most computers are intended to be shared among many people.
+Most computers are intended to be shared among many Violetians.
 In such a situation it is quite useful to separate each user's data from each other and restrict access to the other.